-If it's not already there, drag and drop the video or image from the media library into the timeline at the bottom of your project.
+Drag and drop the video or image from Your media library into the timeline.

 Step 2.
 Click on the clip in the timeline to select it

-The clip will will be highlighted when selected, and a menu will appear in the top left of the editor window:
+The clip will be highlighted when selected, and a menu will appear in the top left of the editor window:

 When you click the Filters tab, thumbnails will display showing the different filters:

 Depending on your screen size, you may need to use the scroller on the right side of the menu to scroll down and see all the filter options.

-You can hover your cursor over a filter to see a preview of what it will look like to the right.
+Hover your cursor over a filter to see a preview of what it will look like.
 In this example, we're hovering over one of the black and white filters:

 Step 4.
 Click on a filter to apply it to the video

 To apply a filter, click on the thumbnail.
 You can now playback the video (using the play button below it) to see what it looks like with the filter applied.

-In the example below, we've chosen an "Increased" filter that intensifies the colours:
+We've chosen an "Increased" filter that intensifies the colors: